Edible plants: vegetables and fruit.

-Vegetables, legumes, spices, and plants form the foundation of human diets, offering both sustenance and variety.
+Edible plants and mushrooms form the foundation of human diets, offering both sustenance and variety.
 Each carries its own story of flavour, nutrition, and tradition.
 They are essential, endlessly versatile, and are at the heart of how we eat.

-Vegetables can be classified into different types based on their botanical characteristics and the part of the plant that is consumed.
+Vegetables are edible parts of plants.
+They can be classified according to their botanical characteristics and the part of the plant that is consumed.
+Mushrooms are fungi, not plants, but they are commonly grouped with vegetables in culinary contexts.

 Root vegetables.